finos/devops-automation/.github/CONTRIBUTING.md

 # Contributing to {project name}

-{project name} is [Apache 2.0 licensed](LICENSE) and accepts contributions via git pull requests.
+finos/devops-automation is [Apache 2.0 licensed](LICENSE) and accepts contributions via git pull requests.
 Each commit must include a DCO line in the git commit message:

 `Signed-off-by: GitHub User Name <your.email@example.com>`